 How to remove directories in Linux

 There is a command called rmdir which is short for remove directory.
 However, this rmdir command can only be used for deleting empty directories.

 If you try to delete a non-empty directory with rmdir, you’ll see an error message:

 rmdir: failed to remove 'dir': Directory not empty

 There is no rmdir force.
 You cannot force rmdir to delete non-empty directory.

-This is why I am going to use the same rm command for deleting folders as well.
-Remembering rm command is a lot more useful than rmdir which in my opinion is not worth the trouble.
+This is why I am going to use the same rm command to delete folders as well.
+Remembering the rm command is a lot more useful than rmdir which in my opinion is not worth the trouble.